 Sunday was just what the doctor ordered to cap the very busy last few weeks...what with Senior Son in residence, followed by the family reunion in Connecticut, followed by houseguests from Israel who were with me over the 4th.
 After more than a month of total excitement, this weekend was the perfect cap.

+Sunday morning, my friend Elaine and I took a shpatzir down to Stockholm, Wisconsin to pick up fresh, whole, kosher chickens from Avodah Farm.
+Getting a decent-sized whole chicken is hard when you don't have a real kosher butcher in Minnesota, so Martha became a certified shochet and now provides us with wonderful chickens.
+The farm is in Stockholm which is a beautiful day-trip kinda drive.
 We started with vegetarian lunch at Harbor View Cafe in Pepin, then wandered around Stockholm's little shops, and finished with a visit to Stockholm Pie where all pies are made with Crisco, no lard anywhere to be found... and the owner, Steve, when I told him the pie I ordered was destined for my machetunim, demanded to know why I didn't bring buns!
 Long time friends with my machetunim, Steve was well acquainted with the excellent buns produced in their kitchen.
 Next time, I promised...and my machutin agreed.
 Next time I will definitely bring buns.

 And today, Monday, back to reality.
-I had a TSA Pre-appointment this afternoon.
+I had a TSA Pre-✓ appointment this afternoon.
 I figured I'm flying enough these days to just do it.
 No global entry yet....we'll start small.
 It took all of 5 minutes, no waiting.
 Why didn't I do this sooner?

 Meanwhile, back at the ranch.....